SerahSoltani/Top-Machine-Learning-Interview-Questions-Answers/README.md

 ---

-🙏 If this list helped you prepare, consider giving this repository a ⭐ and follow me for more practical resources on deep learning, machine learning, and AI!
+🙏 If this list helped you prepare, consider giving this repository a ⭐ and follow me for more!
 Feel free to fork it, share it, and tag me if you build something amazing with it 💡🚀